 At Newtown Savings Bank, we're committed to supporting local businesses in Connecticut.
-We look forward to supporting you through the next round of the Paycheck Protection Program (PPP).

 Important PPP Loan Application Update:

 The PPP Extension Act has been signed by President Biden.
 This extends the filing deadline for PPP loan applications to May 31, 2021.

 We are accepting PPP loan applications for first and second draw loans for businesses in Connecticut.